hidumou/xredux/docs/async.md

 export default createEffectMiddleware;
 ```

 Now, we solve the async action in a better way.
-But sometimes we will come across other problem.
+But sometimes we will come across other problems.

 For example, we fetch data from remote server: